oldnomad/picosocks5/src/picosocks5.md

 Each line must contain 3 fields containing:

   * User name, or an empty field for server-side secret.
-  * Authentication method.
-Currently methods `basic` and `chap` are supported.
+  * Group name.
+Currently group names are ignored.
-    Empty field is interpreted as `basic`.
-  * Method-dependent secret.
+  * Secret in one of supported formats.

 As an exception, lines in old (0.2) format with only 2 fields are accepted.
-In this case, the second field contains the secret, and the method is always `"basic"`.
+In this case, the second field contains the secret, and the group name is always empty.
 A warning will be issued for each line in old format.

-Note that if you want a user to be able to be authenticated by any method, you'll have to include separate lines for each authentication method.

-### Basic authentication method

-For authentication method `"basic"`, the secret is a password hash in a salted format supported by **crypt**(3) function.
+Supported secret formats are Base64-encoded plain password (with prefix `"$base64$"`), or **crypt(3)**-compatible hash value.
 All versions of _glibc_ support MD5-crypt (prefix `"$1$"`), as produced, for example, by command **openssl passwd -1**.
 Recent versions of _glibc_ also support SHA-256 (prefix `"$5$"`) and SHA-512 (prefix `"$6$"`).
 Some distributions include an extension supporting Blowfish (prefix `"$2a$"`).

+If several secrets are provided for the same user name, authentication will use the first secret in format acceptable for the authentication method (see below).
+For example, if the password file contains for a user both a **crypt(3)**-compatible hash and a plain Base64-encoded password (in that order), basic authentication method will use **crypt(3)**-compatible hash (because it comes first), but CHAP authentication method will use plain password.

+### Basic authentication method

+Basic authentication method can use both **crypt(3)**-compatible hash, or plain password, whichever comes first.

 ### CHAP authentication method

-For authentication method `"chap"`, the secret is base64-encoded and prefixed with text `"$base64$"`.
+CHAP authentication method can use only plain password.

 # SEE ALSO